 FDA Shortage Status and Compounding Windows

 The FDA maintains a dynamic Drug Shortages Database that directly impacts compounding legality.
-When semaglutide first appeared on this list in March 2023, compounding pharmacies rapidly began offering formulations.
+When GLP1-S first appeared on this list in March 2023, compounding pharmacies rapidly began offering formulations.
 The shortage was driven by notable demand exceeding manufacturing capacity for both Ozempic (diabetes indication) and Wegovy (weight management indication).

 Tirzepatide (GLP2-T) followed a similar pattern, appearing on the shortage list in December 2022 as Mounjaro launched and demand immediately outstripped supply.
 Research published in JAMA in 2023 documented that GLP-1 receptor agonist prescriptions increased by 300% between 2021 and 2023, creating supply chain stress that triggered these shortage declarations.

 Once a drug exits the shortage list, the legal landscape shifts dramatically.
 The FDA typically provides a transition period, but pharmacies must stop compounding once commercial supplies are adequate.
-In October 2024, the FDA removed tirzepatide from the shortage list, then reinstated it following legal challenges from compounding pharmacy associations.
+In October 2024, the FDA removed GLP2-T from the shortage list, then reinstated it following legal challenges from compounding pharmacy associations.
 This regulatory uncertainty creates compliance challenges for pharmacies trying to operate within legal boundaries.

 Quality and Safety Requirements